-In the sequel paper \cite{psw2}, we will apply the K-moduli theory to studythe above HKL model and verify the above prediction.
-This can be seen as a new example of HKL program worked out completely.
-Hopefully, our analysis in arithmetic side will be also helpful to find K-moduli walls in other case, provided that K-moduli space is birational to a ball quotient or locally symmetric variety of orthogonal type.
+In the sequel paper \cite{psw2}, we will apply K-moduli theory to study the above HKL model and verify the above prediction, providing a new example of the HKL program worked out completely.
+Combined with \cite{LaO18} and \cite{ADL21}, our work also completes the study of comparison for compactifications of the moduli space of hyperelliptic K3 surfaces.

+We expect that our analysis on the arithmetic side will also help to find K-moduli walls in other cases if the K-moduli space is birational to a ball quotient or a locally symmetric variety of orthogonal type.